AACR-Swim Across America Cancer Research Fellowship

 The AACR-Swim Across America Cancer Research Fellowship represents a joint effort to encourage and support a postdoctoral or clinical research fellow to conduct cancer research and establish a successful career path.

-Genome instability has long been considered the primary driver of most cancer types.
-It is well established that double strand breaks (DSBs) in DNA, if not repaired faithfully, can lead to mutations and chromosomal rearrangements and even cell death.
-Homologous recombination (HR) has long been the preferred method to deal with DSBs due to its error-free nature.
-Thus, in HR-deficient tumors, there must exist several alternate repair pathways to keep cells alive, some of which have recently been recognized.
-This project aims to develop a high throughput assay to test if DNA breaks can be repaired using an alternative template other than DNA, to ensure genome stability.
-The proposed studies will identify novel and interesting factors that could stimulate novel therapeutic approaches by exploiting synthetic lethality in HR-deficient cancers.
+Double strand breaks (DSBs) in DNA, if not repaired faithfully, can lead to mutations, chromosomal rearrangements, and even cell death.
+Due to its error-free nature, homologous recombination (HR) is the preferred pathway to deal with DSBs.
+HR-deficient tumors utilize alternate repair pathways to keep cells alive.
+Dr. Jalan aims to develop a high throughput assay to test if DNA breaks can be repaired using an alternative template, other than DNA, to ensure genome stability.
+She seeks to identify novel and interesting factors that could stimulate novel therapeutic approaches by exploiting synthetic lethality in HR-deficient cancers.

 Acknowledgment of Support